• Skip to primary navigation

 But what about your favorite juices?

-Juicing frozen fruits and frozen vegetables may be something you’ve wondered about if you’re keen to enjoy all of the nutritional value of homemade juices, but you want to use ingredients with a longer shelf life.
+Juicing frozen fruits and vegetables may be something you’ve wondered about if you’re keen to enjoy all of the nutritional value of homemade juices, but you want to use ingredients with a longer shelf life.

 Well, I did some research to find out the difference between fresh fruit and frozen fruit when it comes to juicing.

-You can juice frozen fruit and frozen vegetables.
+You can juice frozen fruit and vegetables.
 You just need to make sure you thaw them out completely before juicing them, otherwise, your juicer is going to get damaged no matter what type it is.
 But juicing fresh fruits and veggies is going to be better for you because of higher nutrition content.

 Or, if you’ve gotten this far and realised it’s smoothies you’re after, I’ve got my best frozen fruit blender recommendations here.